dadaismee/vs_blog/src/blog/phd-draft/index.md

 The overarching *goal* of this dissertation is to provide a *naturalistic account of the emergence of epistemic belief-mediated agency and proto-normativity*, thereby grounding the possibility of “proper” social normativity within an evolutionary framework.
 This goal is motivated by the recognition that many existing accounts of normativity either presuppose advanced cognitive capacities such as the ability to represent collective intentionality or to enforce sanctions or treat norms as purely social constructs without sufficient grounding in natural processes somehow already existing in the environment.

-This research aims to bridge that gap by focusing on the *initial evolutionary and ecological processes* that give rise to deontic (or rather proto-deontic) beliefs about what one ought to do-that underpin normative behavior.
-These proto-normative beliefs are understood as internal states that mediate conditional strategies, enabling agents to coordinate behavior not only reactively but through anticipatory and belief-based mechanisms.
+This research aims to bridge that gap by focusing on the *initial evolutionary and ecological processes* that give rise to proto-deontic beliefs about what one ought to do-that underpin normative behavior.
+These proto-normative beliefs are understood as internal states that mediate conditional strategies, enabling agents to coordinate behavior not reactively but through anticipatory and belief-based mechanisms.

-Unlike accounts that emphasize punishment or enforcement as central to normativity, this dissertation adopts a more modest stance: it does not attempt to explain the full complexity of normative systems, including sanctioning or moral justification.
-Instead, it concentrates on the *emergence of the cognitive and behavioral substrates* that make such systems possible.
-By doing so, it lays the groundwork for future research on how proto-normativity can evolve into fully-fledged normativity with social enforcement mechanisms.
+Unlike accounts that emphasize punishment or enforcement as central to normativity, this dissertation concentrates on the *emergence of the cognitive and behavioral substrates* that make such systems possible.
+By doing so, it lays the groundwork for future research on how proto-normativity can evolve into fully-fledged normativity with social enforcement mechanisms, understood naturalistically.

 More concretely, the study seeks to:

-- Scrutinize the relationship between Lewisian social conventions and normativity to better articulate distinctions within Guala's theory
+- Scrutinize the relationship between social conventions and normativity to better articulate distinctions within Guala's theory

-- Analyze Guala's theory from epistemological point of view to spot inconsistencies which hid the question of different cognitive architectures
+- Analyze Guala's theory from epistemological point of view to spot inconsistencies which hide the question of different cognitive architectures inside his theory

-- Delineate different cognitive architectures presupposed by Guala's theory and elucidate the evolutionary pathways through which agents develop epistemic states that mediate their conditional strategies
+- Delineate different cognitive architectures presupposed by Guala's theory and elucidate plausible evolutionary pathways for connecting them

-- Demonstrate, through formal modeling and simulation, how proto-normative beliefs can emerge from ecological interactions and selective pressures favoring coordination
+- Demonstrate, through formal modeling and simulation, how epistemic correlatino devices as beliefs can emerge from ecological interactions and selective pressures favoring correlative coordination with conditional strategies

 - Clarify the conceptual relationship between reactive coordination mechanisms and epistemic, belief-mediated strategies